 - At the start of this phase all quotes are closed by the system. - Offset orders are generated for any remaining limit orders in the book without an offset order and sent to the appropriate LP. - If an LP is unavailable at this stage (i.e. quote not open at the start of the freeze period), then offset orders will be allocated among the remaining LPs.
-If no LP is available, then no offset orders will be allocated. - Offset orders are not displayed in market data. - Entry, modification and cancellation of orders, other than ALP orders, is not permitted.
-ALP orders can be managed as normal as they do not participate in the opening procedure. - MMs may manage their closed quotes while the order book is frozen, it is also valid to attempt to open a quote but this change is not effective until the completion of the Opening Procedure.
+If no LP is available, then no offset orders will be allocated. - Offset orders are not displayed in market data. - Entry, modification and cancellation of orders is not permitted. - MMs may manage their closed quotes while the order book is frozen, it is also valid to attempt to open a quote but this change is not effective until the completion of the Opening Procedure.